 None is anticipated.
-The City has an active NPDES permit which includes public education and outreach on preventing runoff into the storm sewer system.
+The City has an active NPDES permit, which includes public education and outreach efforts aimed at preventing runoff from entering the storm sewer system.

-- 3. Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
-If so, describe. - 4.
-None is anticipated. - d.
+3. Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+If so, describe.

+None is anticipated.

+d.
 Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: